iamdeepti/online-store/README.md

 # Online store
 [![HitCount](http://hits.dwyl.io/iamdeepti/online-store.svg)](http://hits.dwyl.io/iamdeepti/online-store)

 An Ecommerce website having all basic functionalites with paytm as payment gateway and an admin panel where you can insert , delete and modify products detail and view user query.
-Languages and skills used: html, css, JavaScript, jQuery, php, mysqli.

-Framework used: Bootstrap for frontend
+####Dependencies :

-Dependencies : LAMP/WAMP stack or any web server of such kind</br>
+LAMP/WAMP stack or any web server of such kind</br>
 (It's been tested on both LAMP and WAMP stack)
+To install Lamp you can follow this tutorial : https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04#how-to-find-your-server-39-s-public-ip-address

-After forking this repo include it in www folder of wamp if using windows, and on linus include it inside /var/www/html folder
+After forking this repo include it in the **www** folder inside wamp if using windows, and on linux include it inside **/var/www/html** folder

+####Structure of the Repository
 This repository has following structure:

  admin </br>
-│   ├── admin.php : Contains an html form and checks the username and password for admin panel </br>
+│   ├── admin.php : *Contains an html form and checks the username and password for admin panel* </br>
-│   └── Image : This directory contains images that are being used in the for selling </br>
+│   └── Image : *This directory contains images that are being used in the for selling* </br>
-│       ├── add.php : This file adds new product</br>
+│       ├── add.php : *This file adds new product*</br>
 │       ├── Canon_dslr.jpg</br>
-│       ├── database.php : This shows the whole information about products</br>
+│       ├── database.php : *This shows the whole information about products*</br>
-│       ├── delete.php : This file deletes a record from database</br>
+│       ├── delete.php : *This file deletes a record from database*</br>
-│       ├── edit.php : This file edits a record</br>
+│       ├── edit.php : *This file edits a record*</br>
 │       ├── t-shirt.jpg</br>
 │       └── watch.jpg</br>
-├── basicDetail.php : This file displays the basic Details of the user and gives option to edit them</br>
+├── basicDetail.php : *This file displays the basic Details of the user and gives option to edit them*</br>
-├── cart.php : This file displays the items in the cart of the user that has logged in</br>
+├── cart.php : *This file displays the items in the cart of the user that has logged in*</br>
-├── cart-remove.php : Removes an item from cart</br>
+├── cart-remove.php : *Removes an item from cart*</br>
 ├── changelog</br>
-├── favorite.php : Displays items that were marked as favorite by the user</br>
+├── favorite.php : *Displays items that were marked as favorite by the user*</br>
 ├── include </br>
-│   ├── bootstrap-3.3.7-dist : Frontend Framework</br>
+│   ├── bootstrap-3.3.7-dist : *Frontend Framework*</br>
 │   │   ├── css</br>
 │   │   │   ├── bootstrap.css</br>
 │   │   │   ├── bootstrap.css.map</br>